 This dual-band Synology router does a little bit of everything.
 It offers MU-MIMO security threat detection, smart connections based on mobile device range, traffic monitoring…and that’s just the beginning.
 You can customize it to turn into a private cloud server and synchronize files across devices, or use add-ons to expand router capabilities and share media more easily.

 You also get VPN Plus that allows you to use the router as a VPN server for additional protection.
-If you want a router that does more than just sit there, and you need some extra data management capabilities for your business, check out this model.
+If you want a router that does more than just sit there, and you need some extra data management capabilities for your business, check out the.
+The major downside is that it isn’t Wi-Fi 6 ready, so you will give up some future benefits for business-friendly features.

 Ubiquiti EdgeRouter ERLite-3